MarfredBarrera/cse15l-lab-reports/index.md

 ## 1. Downloading VisualStudiocode

 VScode is an IDE that allows us to code in a more user friendly environment.
-Visit the VScode website to download VScode.
+Visit the VScode website to download [VSCode](https://code.visualstudio.com/download).
 Make sure to download the version of VScode specified for your system.

 <img src="vscodedownload.png" width="1200" height="600">